If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 Rain jackets can help you when traveling around Europe and are some of the most overlooked items.
 A rain jacket is one of those things that we wish we never needed, but it’s a necessity for many people and occasions.

-If you’re backpacking through Europe on a budget, you’re probably going to pick the low season and, who says low season in Europe says rainy days.
+If you’re backpacking through Europe on a budget, you’re probably going to pick the low season, and who says low season in Europe says rainy days.

-As far as quality rain jacket goes, the Columbia Men’s Watertight Jacket is the most comfortable, durable, and waterproof accessory you can get.
+As far as a quality rain jacket goes, the Columbia Men’s Watertight Jacket is the most comfortable, durable, and waterproof accessory you can get.
 Columbia has built a strong reputation over the years and this rain jacket is exactly what you need in your packing list for backpacking in Europe.